yasirroni/matpower-pip/README.md

 ## Versioning

-This package maintain MATPOWER version with added version mark, i.e. `MATPOWER 7.1` become `7.1.0.x` where `x` come from `matpower-pip`.
+This package maintain `MATPOWER` version with added version mark, i.e. `MATPOWER 7.1` become `7.1.0.x` where `x` come from `matpower-pip`.
 Furthermore `matpower-pip` also has its own versioning, but is not released on `pypi` since `matpower-pip` is restricted for development only (and development should use git instead).

 ## TODO

-1. Update `mypower` to make `matpower-pip` as default `matpower` path.

-2. `conda` and `docker` installation that include octave-cli installation.
+1. `conda` and `docker` installation that include octave-cli installation.

 ## Authors